The longer we pretend that changes in supply chain and resource management will set everything right with the climate, the more we’re going to suffer.

 Here again, Ghosh nails it:

-I’m currently reading Begin Again by Eddie Glaude Jr, an incredible book that investigates the life and writing of James Baldwin through the lens of Donald Trump as a response to Barack Obama and a resurgence of white nationalism.
+Begin Again by Eddie Glaude Jr, is an incredible book that investigates the life and writing of James Baldwin through the lens of Donald Trump as a response to Barack Obama and a resurgence of white nationalism.
 America endured a Civil War only to be followed by Jim Crow.
 Strike one.
 Civil Rights were trailed by Nixon’s War on Drugs and Reagan’s institutionalized racism.
 Strike two.
-Glaude doesn’t want to call a third strike just yet—Black Lives Matter and the emergence of Critical Race Theory are powerful responses to the Trump era.
+Glaude doesn’t want to call a third strike just yet — Black Lives Matter and the emergence of Critical Race Theory are powerful responses to the Trump era.
 Instead, he holds out hope for institutional change.

-I too want to hold out hope that our environment doesn’t kill us—as hard as that is as an Angeleno, knowing where our water supply comes from.
+I too want to hold out hope that our environment doesn’t kill us.
 In reality, many people are working on amazing climate-focused projects, GOP be damned.
 Technology will not bring about utopia but it can impact part of the damage we’ve caused.
 In order for it to work, however, we have to sacrifice a lot, including this notion that we’re transcendent angels temporarily bogged down in meat bodies navigating a heaven on earth.
 We’re really a bunch of chimps that grew the neurons needed to fire an imagination and the ability to work together to manipulate the environment in such a manner that provided a brief period of comfort and success.

 If we want that to continue, we’ll have to keep collective action at the forefront of our imagination and tamp down the incessant desire for more that ravages the environment we claim to be blessed by.

 As Ghosh concludes, change is harder than we think — but always possible.